Vancouver Island and Coast Economic Region

 Participation Rate

-decreased by 0.6 percentage points
+increased by 0.6 percentage points

 year-over-year.